AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/google-analytics.md

 ![](../assets/google-analytics-logo.png)

 Google Analytics (GA) is the most widely-used web analytics service on the internet.
 Implementing GA on your website allows you to track how visitors use your site, what content is attractive, where visitors exit, and more.
-Analyzing these metrics in Magento BI, alongside other pieces of data, will improve your site\'s overall health and usability.
+Analyzing these metrics in MBI, alongside other pieces of data, will improve your site\'s overall health and usability.

-Let\'s get started by entering our GA credentials into Magento BI:
+Let\'s get started by entering our GA credentials into MBI:

 1. Go to the **Manage Data > Integrations** page.
 1. Click the Add Integration button, located on the right side of the screen.
 1. Click the Google Analytics icon.
 This will open the Google Analytics credentials page.
 1. Enter your GA credentials.
-Upon completion of the authorization process, you will be redirected back to Magento BI.
+Upon completion of the authorization process, you will be redirected back to MBI.
 1. A list of profile IDs will display.
-Check the profiles you want to connect to Magento BI.
+Check the profiles you want to connect to MBI.
 If you have multiple profiles and need some help identifying which is which, refer to the Connecting Multiple GA profiles section below.

      ![](../assets/Screen_Shot_2015-11-17_at_11.20.08_AM.png){: width="600px"}